jlucking2023/github.io/transforms.md

 Note: Sedgwick e02 files contain currency data with no decimal point.

 - Use this transform to interpret decimal precision data stored in integer format, common in mainframe or flat file data formats.
-- TODO: explain use of num_implied and source parameters

 |Parameter    |Type    |Description    |
 |---	|---	|---	|